ben300694/semanticLabelingTool/README.md

  - [x] Postprocessing of the inference with a CRF
  - [x] Finetune Deeplab with the training data
  - [x] Add a function for seeing the class label when clicking on a pixel in the image
+ - [ ] Use predictions from Deeplab as a basis for labeling to remove the amount of work required for labeling, for this add the posibility to change the labels on a pixel by pixel level (or inside of a polygon)
  - [ ] Label more training data
  - [ ] Find good metaparameters for finetuning the model
  - [ ] Allow adding and removing classes in the interface
- - [ ] Use predictions from Deeplab as a basis for labeling to remove the amount of work required for labeling